J&K is changing fast, Bollywood promises to come back big | ExBulletin

 Recent events

-Over the past two months, prominent Bollywood players have visited J&K to explore the possibilities of making Union Territory its permanent destination for filming.
+Over the past two months, prominent Bollywood players have visited J&K to explore the possibilities of making Union Territory his permanent destination for the shoot.

-On April 4, renowned filmmaker Kabeer Kaushik called on LG Manoj Sinha in Srinagar and discussed with him issues relating to the promotion of film activities at J&K.
+On April 4, renowned filmmaker Kabeer Kaushik appealed to LG Manoj Sinha in Srinagar and discussed matters relating to the promotion of film activities at J&K with him.

-The Lieutenant Governor had assured all possible help to filmmakers around the world who want to capture the aesthetic beauty of J&K.
+The Lieutenant Governor has assured all possible help to filmmakers around the world who want to capture the aesthetic beauty of J&K.

-The LG had told Kaushik that the government was taking effective measures to strengthen the link between UT and the film industry, and make J&K the most preferred film shooting destination in the world.
+The LG had told Kaushik that the government was taking effective measures to strengthen UT’s link with the film industry, and make J&K the most preferred film shooting destination in the world.

 Kaushik had informed LG Sinha about his upcoming project and had expressed his desire to shoot his next film in Union territory.